 There are a number of classes of individuals who can make a claim and these are: -

-The approach adopted by the Court is split over two stages.
-First, the Court will look at whether reasonable financial provision has been made for the claimant as a result of the deceased's Will.
-Second, if the Court decides that reasonable financial provision has not been made, then it will consider what, if any, provision should be made from the deceased's estate.
+The approach adopted by the Court is twofold.
+Firstly, the Court will consider whether reasonable financial provision has been made for a Claimant from the deceased's estate.
+Thereafter, if the Court decides that reasonable financial provision has not been made, then it will consider what, if any, additional provision should be made from the deceased's estate.

 What is considered as reasonable financial provision by the Court will change on a case by case basis but will be assessed on the following factors:-

 The financial resources and needs (now and in the future) of the claimant.